ls1intum/Artemis/docs/dev/setup/kubernetes.rst

    kubectl apply -k src/main/kubernetes

 In the console you will see that the resources are created.
+It will take a litte bit of time when you are doing this for the first time.
+Be patient!

 .. figure:: kubernetes/kubectl_kustomization.png
    :align: center